stargate-rewritten/Stargate-ESR/README.md

   - 'B' is for a backwards facing gate (You will exit the back)
   - 'S' is for showing an always-on gate in the network list
   - 'N' is for hiding the network name
-  - 'R' is for random gates.
+  - ''BROKEN'' 'R' is for random gates.
 These follow standard permissions of gates, but have a random exit location every time a player enters.

 The options are the single letter, not the word.
 So to make a private hidden gate, your 4th line would be 'PH'.